Google Analytics vs Hotjar

 Pros

-- Free tier with extensive features for most businesses
+- Free tier with robust features accessible to all business sizes

-- Seamless integration with Google Ads, Search Console, and Data Studio
+- Seamless integration with Google Ads, Search Console, and Tag Manager

 Cons

-- Data sampling on free accounts limits accuracy for large datasets
+- Limited data retention and sampling on free accounts

-- Privacy regulations require careful consent management and configuration
+- Privacy regulations (GDPR, CCPA) require additional configuration and compliance

 Hotjar